omni/tokenbridge/ui/README.md

 REACT_APP_FOREIGN_BRIDGE_ADDRESS | address that you have deployed at step#3.
-REACT_APP_FOREIGN_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_NATIVE_NAME | name of the home native coin REACT_APP_HOME_NETWORK_NAME | name to be displayed for home network REACT_APP_FOREIGN_NETWORK_NAME | name to be displayed for foreign network REACT_APP_HOME_WITHOUT_EVENTS | `true` if home network doesn't support events REACT_APP_FOREIGN_WITHOUT_EVENTS | `true` if foreign network doesn't support events REACT_APP_HOME_EXPLORER_TX_TEMPLATE | template link to transaction on home explorer. `%s` will be replaced by transaction hash
+REACT_APP_FOREIGN_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_HTTP_PARITY_URL | http public rpc node for Foreign Network

-REACT_APP_FOREIGN_EXPLORER_TX_TEMPLATE | template link to transaction on foreign explorer. `%s` will be replaced by transaction hash
-REACT_APP_HOME_EXPLORER_ADDRESS_TEMPLATE | template link to address on home explorer. `%s` will be replaced by address REACT_APP_FOREIGN_EXPLORER_ADDRESS_TEMPLATE | template link to address on foreign explorer. `%s` will be replaced by address REACT_APP_HOME_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Home network.
+REACT_APP_HOME_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Home network.
 REACT_APP_HOME_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_HOME_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Home Bridge contract are not available.
-REACT_APP_HOME_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Home Bridge contract.

 REACT_APP_HOME_GAS_PRICE_FACTOR | A value that will multiply the gas price of the oracle to convert it to gwei.
 If the oracle API returns gas prices in gwei then this can be set to `1`.
 Also, it could be used to intentionally pay more gas than suggested by the oracle to guarantee the transaction verification.
 E.g. `1.25` or `1.5`.

 REACT_APP_FOREIGN_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Foreign network.
 REACT_APP_FOREIGN_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_FOREIGN_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Foreign Bridge contract are not available.
-REACT_APP_FOREIGN_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Foreign Bridge contract.

 REACT_APP_FOREIGN_GAS_PRICE_FACTOR | A value that will multiply the gas price of the oracle to convert it to gwei.
 If the oracle API returns gas prices in gwei then this can be set to `1`.
 Also, it could be used to intentionally pay more gas than suggested by the oracle to guarantee the transaction verification.
 E.g. `1.25` or `1.5`.
-REACT_APP_TITLE | The title for the bridge UI page. `%c` will be replaced by the name of the network.
-REACT_APP_DESCRIPTION | The meta description for the deployed bridge page.
-APP_STYLES | The set of styles to render the bridge UI page.
-Currently only `classic` is implemented

 ## Testing